Ha0Tang/HCANet/README.md

 ## Inference/Demo
-Download the pre-trained models from here: TODO.
-Then run the same step as Testing to test/inference our model.
+The pre-trained models are directly provided in this project(./checkpoints), Just run the same step as Evaluation to test/inference our model.
-The code and pre-trained models are tested with pytorch 0.4.1, torchvision 0.2.1, opencv 4.1 and pillow 5.4.

 ## Citation